puppetlabs/puppet-instruqt-tracks/pe601-lab-1-2-develop-a-cross-platform-task/01-develop-cross-platform-task/assignment.md

 Run tasks against the Windows and Linux nodes
 ========
-The task currently has defaults for the Linux node written into the main metadata file, **backup_logs.json**.
-To run the task against Windows nodes you must provide source and directory values at the command line, which you'll do next.
+The task currently has defaults for only the Linux node written into the main metadata file, **backup_logs.json**.
+To run the task against Windows nodes, you must provide source and directory values at the command line, which you'll do next.

 1. In the VS Code terminal, run the task against the Windows node using Bolt:
     ```